 Skills developed: Knowledge, understanding and skills in surface imaging, CT scanning, image processing, 3D computer models, 3D printing, CAD, and research methods.

-Description: Medical robotic systems have been used clinically since the 1980s and have since proliferated in many different fields.
-We have recently developed a robotic system, as shown in the figure, for holding and controlling an extra-corporeal ultrasound probe.
+Medical robotic systems have been used clinically since the 1980s and have proliferated in many different fields.
+We have developed a robotic system for holding and controlling an extra-corporeal ultrasound probe.
 With its potential for high precision, dexterity, and repeatability, the self-tracked robotic system can be employed to improve the acquisition and utility of real-time ultrasound.
-This may include field of view extension resulted from the integration of several 2-D images, multi-modality image fusion for improved visualization and robotic-based advanced ultrasound-guided surgery.
+This may include field of view extension resulting from the integration of several 2-D images, multi-modality image fusion for improved visualization and robotic-based advanced ultrasound-guided surgery.

 Skills developed: This project is suited to students who would like to be involved in interdisciplinary research between robotics and medical imaging.
 It will help to improve their knowledge of ultrasound imaging and robotic control, as well as develop experimental and problem-solving skills.